MasterAM/CacheSimTestGenerator/README.md

 On t2, this will run the simulator with all of the configurations specified in section 3 and create a csv file called `results.csv` in the current directory.

-On a system with Matplotlib 1.3.1+ installed, this will also generate various graphs that are much more elaborate than required.
+On a system with Matplotlib 1.3.1+ installed, this will also generate graphs that are much more elaborate than required.

 Bugs
 =